777 Casino Review

 Software and Games

-Like its sister site, the 777 ethos is about having a couple of hundred quality games rather than a sprawling four figure list of titles no one has ever heard of.
-A good percentage of them are exclusive to 777 (or 888, see below) but other providers do get a look in.
+The 777 ethos is about having a broad selection of quality games from top providers, rather than listing every release from obscure developers no one has ever heard of.
+A good percentage of them are exclusive to 777 (or 888, see below) but these are by no means pushed on you.

-There are only around 250 games in total, and 190 of them are slots with almost 70 of those being exclusives.
-That only leaves room for about 120 titles from the likes of NetEnt, IGT, Barcrest, and even Playtech.
+There are around 1,500 games in total, and the overwhelming majority of them are slots with almost 100 of those being exclusives.
+That leaves plenty of room for hundreds of titles from the likes of NetEnt, IGT, Barcrest, and even Playtech.

-So, you will get plenty of time served providers but probably only their most popular offerings.
-This may well suit a lot of players with simpler needs, but if you have a less famous favourite you might find it’s missing from the game library.
+So, you will get plenty of time served providers and their most popular offerings, ensuring few wasted spins on games you come to realise are no good.
+This may well suit a lot of players with regular needs, but if you have a less famous favourite you might find it’s missing from the game library.

-There are around 30 jackpot games with the top jackpot at the time of writing just shy of £1million.
-You may need to go elsewhere if you want to chase the bigger numbers, but there is at least plenty of variety.
-It is also a good destination if you enjoy slot races/competitions as they run throughout the day.
+There are around 140 jackpot games with the top jackpot at the time of writing just shy of £1million.
+You may need to go elsewhere if you want to chase the bigger numbers, but there is at least plenty of variety, even if many of the games are linked to the same daily pot.

-20 or so scratchcards are also on display, whereas the 25 table games are a mash-up of roulette variations (European, American, French, Low stakes), blackjack, poker, and baccarat.
-It’s worth pointing out that there are only 3 different blackjack games.
+20 or so scratchcards are also on display, whereas the 75 table games are a mash-up of roulette variations (European, American, French, Low stakes), blackjack, poker, and baccarat.
+It’s worth pointing out that there are loads of video poker games here and also slingo.